 White or Milk Chocolate Dipped Madeleines - switch it up and dip the finished madeleines in melted milk or white chocolate.

-In the bowl of your stand mixer, whip the eggs and sugar until they are light and fluffy.
+In the bowl of a stand mixer, whip the eggs and sugar on high speed until they are light and fluffy.

 Stop the mixer and add in the vanilla.
-Mix to combine.
+Mix on low speed to combine.

 Slowly mix in the dry ingredients.
 Whisk until the batter just starts to come together.